Get started

 Cons:

-• 500-character limit per request requires text chunking, adding integration complexity.
+• Per-request character limits require text chunking, adding integration complexity.

 6. Google Cloud TTS / Amazon Polly / Azure Speech